clarknado/frontend-nanodegree-neighborhood-map/README.md

 ## Install

-For the laatest version, clone this [repository](https://github.com/tswei/neighborhood-map.git)
+For the latest version, clone this [repository](https://github.com/tswei/neighborhood-map.git)

 To install dependencies, [Node.js](https://docs.npmjs.com/getting-started/installing-node), [Bower](http://bower.io/#install-bower), and [Python](https://www.python.org/downloads/) are required.
 Instructions on installing these can be found by following the links.
 Thy should all be installed globally.

 To install the dependencies, run:

 `pip install -t lib -r requirements.txt`

 `npm install bower`

 `bower install`

 A template configuration file is supplied.
 This must be modified to include credentials obtained from the following APIs: [Yelp](https://www.yelp.com/developers/documentation/v2/search_api).
 The configuration file must be renamed to config.json to properly work with app.py.